MicrosoftDocs/ATADocs/ATADocs/ata-prerequisites.md

 ---
-title: Pre-Installation Steps
+title: ATA Prerequisites
-ms.custom: na
+ms.custom:
+  - ATA
+ms.prod: identity-ata
 ms.reviewer: na
 ms.suite: na
+ms.technology:
+  - security
 ms.tgt_pltfrm: na
 ms.topic: article
-ms.assetid: 12bbdcc0-9ac2-4bad-8f26-06ee498351fa
+ms.assetid: a5f90544-1c70-4aff-8bf3-c59dd7abd687
 author: Rkarlin
-robots: noindex,nofollow
 ---
-# Pre-Installation Steps
+# ATA Prerequisites
 This article describes the requirements for a successful deployment of ATA in your environment.

 ATA is comprised of two components, the ATA Center and the ATA Gateway.
-For more information about the ATA components, see [ATA Architecture](../Topic/ATA-Architecture.md).
+For more information about the ATA components, see [ATA architecture](ata-architecture.md).

 [Before you start](#ATAbeforeyoustart): This section lists information you should gather and accounts and network entities you should have before starting ATA installation.